-However, for courses overseen by the student's supervisor, the student is allowed to transfer credits from seminars provided by other divisions to seminars provided by his/her division after completing the required procedure.
+However, for courses overseen by the student's supervisor, the student is allowed to count credits from seminars provided by other divisions as seminars provided by his/her division after completing the required procedure.
 For details of this procedure, please contact the office of your division.

-2) Students must complete the coursework of the Thesis Guidance course (required course) each semester.
+2) Students must also register the Thesis Guidance (required course) each semester.